LedgerHQ/ledger-live/libs/ledger-live-common/dependencies.md

-This document allows to track, ex.json.plain and maintain the dependencies we have defined in package
+This document allows to track, explain and maintain the dependencies we have defined in package.json

 You can see at any point in time what libraries are upgradable using: